OasisLMF/OasisEvaluation/README.md

 ## Web interfaces
-On installation a single admin account is created which is used to accessing the following web interfaces.
+On installation a single admin account is created which is used to access the following web interfaces.

 ```
 User: admin